Candidates campaign spending

 How much can you spend?

 The spending limit for the regulated period is £960, plus 8p per local government elector in the ward registered to vote on the last day for publication of the notice of election in the ward which you are standing for.
-We will give the figure when a candidate submits their nomination and will publish the number of electors in each ward in March 2026.
-We will not know the number before then.

 For example, if there are 11,000 electors in a ward the spending limit is: